CloudsWeight/wavemaps/README.md

 * Working to add more functions.

 # imports
-* twilio - Requires a twilio.com account for auth and acct id in send_( https://www.twilio.com/try-twilio )
+* twilio - Requires a twilio.com account for auth and acct id in "send_text.py" ( https://www.twilio.com/try-twilio )
 * requests

 # Usage